hashintel/hash/infra/terraform/README.md

 (Inspired by https://stepan.wtf/cloud-naming-convention/)

 The region and environment fields are set by the variables supplied in the `*.tfvars` file.
 The config automatically shortens AWS region names, for example, `us-east-1` will be converted to `usea1`.

-By default, the selected region is `us-east-1` and can be configured by editing the TF variables used for applying the TF plan, e.g. the one in [`./hash/prod-usea1.tfvars`](./hash/prod-usea1.tfvars).

 # Deploying